ronaldngounou/Udacity_Project1-ImageClassifier_Dog_Breeds/README.md

 # Udacity_Project1-ImageClassifier_Dog_Breeds

-Firstly, this project aims to identify pets images that are of dogs or not.
-Second, it aims to classify breeds of images that are dogs.
-Finally, it uses some pretrained models (ResNet, AlexNet,VGG) to dermine which architecture best classify those images.
+Principal Objectives
+1. Correctly identify which pet images are of dogs (even if the breed is misclassified) and which pet images aren't of dogs
+2. correctly classify the breeds of dogs, for the images that are of dogs.
+3. Determine which CNN model architecture (ResNet, AlexNet,VGG) "best" achieve objectives 1 and 2.